 - This recipe makes about 4-3/4 cups of buttercream.

-- Combine the mascarpone, butter and salt in the bowl of a stand mixer and with the whisk attachment beat on medium-high speed until light and fluffy, about 3 minutes.
+- Combine the mascarpone, butter, and kosher salt in the bowl of a stand mixer, and with the whisk attachment beat on medium-high speed until light and fluffy, about 3 minutes.
 Add the vanilla and beat on medium-high for 30 seconds.
 Add the powdered sugar and mix on low until the sugar is combined.
 Increase the speed to medium-high and beat for until fluffy and smooth, about 2 minutes.

 Chocolate Ganache (Optional)